lukekarrys/lukelov.es/src/posts/coffeeneuring-2020-ride-4-xanadu-la-bohemia-donuts.md

 ## The Drink(s)

-I stopped at Xanadu Coffee first and had heard they make good espresso, so I kept it simple with a plain espresso.
-It was delicious with some og
+I stopped at Xanadu Coffee first and had heard they make great espresso, so I kept it simple with a plain espresso.
+It was delicious with some of the coolest custom ceramic cups I've seen.

 ![An espresso and sparkling water sitting on a table in homemade cups](../images/coffeeneuring/2020/ride-4/xanadu-espresso.jpg)